RandomGuy090/tunnelToPublicAddresses/README.md

-did you buy raspberry pi and you can't get access from WAN?
+Did you buy raspberry pi and you can't get access from WAN?
 ===
 I know you pain, I have private ip address too.
 This script will help you deal with this problem
 #all you need:
 - pyhon3
 - apache2
+- screen
 - dataplicity agent and account installed
 - ngrok account (as many as you will need tunnels at once)